autonity/afp-sdk/README.md

 - The address of the product's collateral token.
 - An Autonity account for managing the margin account.
 It needs to hold a balance in ATN (for paying gas fee) and in the product's collateral token.
-- An Autonity account for signing intents.
+- An Autonity account for signing intents and submitting trades to the exchange.
 The two accounts can be the same.
 - The address of an Autonity RPC provider.
 They can be found on [Chainlist](https://chainlist.org/?search=autonity).